UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

   Transfer-Encoding: chunked

 Check the UNICORE/X logs in case of errors.
 To check whether the job runs properly, check the logs.
-You can also access the job via the REST API, the URL to use is given in the "Location" field above
+You can also access the job via the REST API, the URL to use is given in the ``Location`` field above

 .. code:: console